 Change Management Storytelling.
 How to communicate your change effectively.

-This blog is for you are like Min Lee.
+This blog is for you if you are like Min Lee.
 Min Lee is responsible for change management communication.

 At the start of the project Min Lee has created key steps to manage communication on various change activities – Surveys, Leadership Talks, Updates, Engagement Activities etc. Her plan is robust and thought out.